kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I posted about the transformational touch therapy protocol, and looked on his timeline for responses, as before.
 - There was a to-and-fro, as before, all positive.
 - After a day or two of this, however, the content starts to be interspersed with references to porn, specifically violent and humiliating porn; much of it containing unpleasant references to Ana Requena.
+- I feel Carmen Cano energy (learned by watching the @sinremite content) and an older brutish male energy all over the activity.
 - I posted one tweet with a sexual connotation; *will you look me dead in the eyes?*.
 - The account immediately reaches out to a random woman he hasn't seen in years with an anodyne tweet, now deleted.
 - All communication ceased immediately from that moment.